-To grant access to the Main menu with permission to change its parameters values, activate/set the LEV 2 password.
+To grant access to the Main menu with permission to change its parameters values, activate/set the Password 2.

-Once a level 2 password is activated, said password will be requested whenever someone access the Main menu and tries to modify a parameter.
+Once password 2 is activated, said password will be requested whenever someone access the Main menu and tries to modify a parameter.
 The Home menu, on the other hand, will remain accessible at any time.